Farama-Foundation/Minigrid/README.md

 Requirements:
 - Python 3
-- OpenAI gym
+- OpenAI Gym
-- numpy
+- NumPy
-- PyQT for graphics
+- PyQT 5 for graphics

 This environment has been built at the [MILA](https://mila.quebec/en/) as part of the [Baby AI Game](https://github.com/maximecb/baby-ai-game) project.